 - Prisoner safety

 To search for this information, you have to do a search for their driving record.

 Have you ever searched for criminal records?
 How hard was it?
-Was your search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal records, and your account may help other people that are in the same situation.

 Click here to comment